the-lupaxa-project/.github/README.md

 > [!NOTE]
 > Private versions of security documents are maintained in our private .github-private repository.

-<h2>Reusable GitHub Workflows</h2>

-This repository also acts as a **central catalog of reusable workflows** for:

-- Standardised linting
-- Security scanning
-- Workflow hardening
-- Release preparation & tagging
-- Dependency automation
-- Slack notifications
-- Check-jobs validation
-- Code quality enforcement

-There are two layers:

-1. **Reusable workflows**
-   - Live in this repo: `.github/workflows/reusable-*.yml`
-   - Called by other repos via `uses: the-lupaxa-project/.github/...@master`

-2. **Local workflows**
-   - Live in this repo: `.github/workflows/local-*.yml`
-   - Use `uses: ./.github/workflows/reusable-*.yml` to call the shared logic.

-A complete description of each reusable workflow is available in [WORKFLOWS.md](WORKFLOWS.md) which also includes input tables, behaviour notes, and consumer examples.

 <h2>Organisation-Wide Labels</h2>

 We maintain a consistent, structured label taxonomy across all repositories: